SuleymanKaya/django_projects/README.md

-# To-Do List Application Project Using Django with Python
+# To-Do List Application Project

 In this project I created a basic To-Do application using the Django framework.